 According to Kaspersky Lab, Win32.Rakhni was distributed via emails with PDF files attached.
 The message asked users to open the attached file, and if they clicked, it installed malware.

-It is important to raise your security awareness and follow the same rules described in the previous paragraph on phishing.
+It is important to raise your security awareness to keep your Bitcoin wallet safe and follow the same rules described in the previous paragraph on phishing.

 SMS authentication and SIM swapping